 Widely renowned for being the #1 photo editing suite, Photoshop is a great general-purpose tool for screen printers.

 Photoshop offers you a 7-day free trial period that includes all the latest version’s features.
-The annual plan starts at $20.99 a month, while a regular monthly plan is $31.49.
+The annual plan starts at $20.99 a month, while a complete plan that includes the full suite of Adobe products, including Illustrator, is $54.99 a month.
 You also have access to their customer support via phone, email, and an online forum.

 We understand that integrating Photoshop can be expensive when you are just starting in the printing business.
 GIMP is a free and great alternative to Photoshop.